Natucoder/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task 9 Write a script that prints the result of POWER divided by DIVIDE, followed by a new line.
-Task 10 Write a script that displays the result of BREATH to the power LOVE Task 11 There are 10 types of people in the world -- Those who understand binary, and those who don't
+Task 10 Write a script that displays the result of BREATH to the power LOVE Task 11 There are 10 types of people in the world -- Those who understand binary, and those who don't Task 12 Create a script that prints all possible combinations of two letters, except oo.